 In M&A due diligence, the buyer and seller disclose material facts about their business.
 Think of it as a fact-finding mission where the buyer and seller fact-check their claims to finalize the deal.

-Staying organized is key to successfully navigating M&A due diligence.
-One of the best ways to stay organized is by using a virtual data room where both sides can upload and review key documents.
-A virtual data room offers secure, encrypted storage.
+Staying organized and enhancing process readiness is key to successfully navigating M&A due diligence.
+One of the best ways to stay organized and ready is by using a virtual data room where both sides can upload and review key documents.
+A virtual data room offers secure, encrypted storage to ensure the safety, transparency, and accuracy of deal data.
 Stakeholders can access the data room remotely to upload documents, perform due diligence and speed the deal to a successful close.

 DFIN's M&A software was built with security and efficiency in mind.
 Discover why leading players in the M&A market view choose our M&A solutions to meet their business needs.